ohmcodes/WindowsGSM.Sunkenland/README.md

 match the path mentioned above. (e.g. if you have never played Sunkenland on a Windows PC, you need to create “Vector3 Studio”, “Sunkenland” and “Worlds” folder by yourself.)
-4. Go To WindowsGSM, click on Edit Config and add the World ID to the Server Start Map field (you find the here as Foldername: %AppData%\..\LocalLow\Vector3 Studio\Sunkenland\Worlds)

 ### Official Documentation
 🗃️ https://www.sunkenlandgame.com/post/dedicated-server-user-manual